-- Treatment is indicated when visual function no longer meets the patient's needs and cataract surgery provides a reasonable likelihood of qualityof-life improvement - Cataract removal is also indicated when there is evidence of lens-induced disease or when it is necessary to visualize the fundus in an eye that has the potential for sight - Surgery should not be performed under the following circumstances: - Tolerable refractive correction provides vision that meets the patient's needs and desires; surgery is not expected to improve visual function, and no other indication for lens removal exists - The patient cannot safely undergo surgery because of coexisting medical or ocular conditions - Appropriate postoperative care cannot be arranged - Patient or patient's surrogate decision maker is unable to give informed consent for nonemergent surgery - Indications for second eye surgery are the same as for the first eye (with considerations given to needs for binocular function) - The standard of care in the United States is a smallincision phacoemulsification with foldable IOL implantation with either biaxial or coaxial approach (I+, GQ, SR)
+- Treatment is indicated when visual function no longer meets the patient's needs and cataract surgery provides a reasonable likelihood of improvement - Cataract removal is also indicated when - Clinically significant anisometropia - Interference with diagnosis or management of posterior segment pathology - Lens causes inflammation and secondary glaucoma - Lens induces primary angle closure or other lensrelated glaucoma - Surgery should not be performed under the following circumstances: - Tolerable refractive correction provides vision that meets the patient's needs and desires - Surgery is not expected to improve visual function, and no other indication for lens removal exists - The patient cannot safely undergo surgery because of coexisting medical or ocular conditions

+- Appropriate postoperative care cannot be arranged - Patient or patient's surrogate decision maker is unable to give informed consent for nonemergent surgery - Indications for second eye surgery are the same as for the first eye (with considerations given to needs for binocular function) - Most cataract surgery in the US is performed by small-incision phacoemulsification with foldable IOL implantation on an outpatient basis - There is substantial evidence that intracameral antibiotic administration reduces the risk of postop endophthalmitis.
+Increasing evidence suggest topical antibiotics do not add to benefit of intracameral injections.